haverland/collectmeterdigits/README.md

 After all images are labeled, the window closes automaticly.

-Now, If it is smaller than 2MB you can mail it to iotson(at)t-online.de.
-Else please contact us, to find a other way.

 If you only want label images you can type:

     python3 -m collectmeterdigits --labeling=\<path_to_your_images\>

+### Ready to share

+After labeling you find the images under **"./data/labeled"**.

+Zip the folder.
+If it is smaller than 2MB you can mail it to iotson(at)t-online.de.
+Else please contact us, to find a other way.

 ### Comming Next